christiankay/SDC_projects_P7_unscented_kalman_filters/README.md

 |VX  0.4512   | VX  0.3210 |  + 29  %          |
 |VY  0.4399  | VY  0.2497 |  + 43  %          |

 Overall a decent increase.
-My value for Y went down only a very small amount, but the other archived increases in accuracy, especially for velocity, clearly outweigh it.
+My value for Y went down only a very small amount, but the other archived stronger increases in accuracy, especially for velocity.

 Reasons for accuracy increase: